tldr-pages/tldr/pages/common/rails-generate.md

 `rails generate`

-- Generate a new model with attributes:
+- Generate a new model named Post with attributes title and body:

 `rails generate model {{Post}} {{title:string}} {{body:text}}`

-- Generate a new controller with several actions:
+- Generate a new controller named Posts with actions index, show, new and create:

 `rails generate controller {{Posts}} {{index}} {{show}} {{new}} {{create}}`

-- Generate a new migration that adds an attribute to an existing model:
+- Generate a new migration that adds a category attribute to an existing Post model:

 `rails generate migration {{AddCategoryToPost}} {{category:string}}`

-- Generate a scaffold for a new model with pre-defined attributes:
+- Generate a scaffold for a model named Post with pre-defined attributes title and body:

 `rails generate scaffold {{Post}} {{title:string}} {{body:text}}`